 Step 1: Implementing Web Socket End-Point

-Like in the previous exercises, the first thing we need to do to be able to use the new API is adding the corresponding dependencies to our maven pom.xml file.
-The web socket API implementation is provided by project Tyrus.
-So, open pom.xml and add the following to the dependencies section:

-<dependency>

-<groupId>org.glassfish.tyrus</groupId>

-<artifactId>websocket-impl</artifactId>

-<version>${websocket-version}</version>

-<scope>provided</scope>

-</dependency>

-Rebuild the project so that the dependency gets downloaded (right-click on the project and choose Build).

 Similarly to JAX-RS, the web socket API is annotation-based.
-To expose a class as a web socket end-point, you need to annotate it with the standard @WebSocketEndpoint annotation.
-So, create a new class named DrawingWebSocket and annotate it with @WebSocketEndpoint, setting the path parameter of the annotation to "/websockets/", as that is the URI prefix at which the class should listen for incoming connections:
+To expose a class as a server web socket end-point, you need to annotate it with the standard @ServerEndpoint annotation.
+So, create a new class named DrawingWebSocket and annotate it with @ServerEndpoint, setting the path-value parameter of the annotation to "/websockets/{id}", as that is the URI at which the class should listen for incoming connections:

-@WebSocketEndpoint(
+@ServerEndpoint(

-path = "/websockets/"
+value = "/websockets/{id}"

 )